-Candidates for the degree complete a capstone project as part of their 60-unit degree requirement.
+Candidates for the degree complete a capstone project as part of their 37-unit for Advanced Standing or 60-unit regular degree requirement.
 This project is a complete research study on a social work-related topic.

 The School of Social Work offers an On-Campus MSW Program and an Online/Hybrid MSW Program.
 All students in the Master’s of Social Work program must complete a total of 60 semester units of study in social work with a minimum cumulative grade point average of 3.0 overall.
 This includes two years (1,200 hours) of field internship in a social agency or community setting selected and approved by the MSW Field Education Committee.
 Students must pass all letter-graded classes with a “C” or better grade, and pass all field practicum courses with a credit “CR” grade.